-Home Inns & Hotels Management Inc. (HMIN), China’s biggest budget hotel operator, is maintaining its sales growth forecast as leisure travel resists the slowdown in Asia’s largest economy, said Chief Executive Officer David Sun.
+Home Inns & Hotels Management Inc. (HMIN:US), China’s biggest budget hotel operator, is maintaining its sales growth forecast as leisure travel resists the slowdown in Asia’s largest economy, said Chief Executive Officer David Sun.

 The Shanghai-based company, which runs almost 1,500 hotels in more than 220 Chinese cities, is sticking with a forecast of 20 percent revenue increase in 2012 as it plans to add 330 to 360 hotels annually in the coming three years, Sun said yesterday.
 While room occupancy rate at Home Inns has fallen since November by as much as 3 percentage points, the level is still at 90 percent, the CEO said.

 “China’s leisure travels have been rising noticeably since October 2010, taking an increasingly larger part of our customer base,” Sun said in an interview at Bloomberg’s headquarters in New York, “I’m confident about the market growth potential.
 Especially the next three to five years.”

 American depositary receipts of Home Inns posted the longest winning streak in three weeks yesterday, jumping 2.7 percent to $21.42 in New York.
 The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese companies in New York tumbled 1.5 percent to 88.61, led by a 6.5 percent slump in Elong Inc. (LONG:US), China’s second-biggest online travel agency.
 The gauge has retreated 1.5 percent this year.